Today's Articles

 At the same time, some preachers and their congregations were celebrated; many recorded Negro spirituals and Gospel songs.
 Ministers like James Cleveland made tours with their choruses in the United States and abroad.
 In the late 1950s and early 1960s, before and during rallies for American Civil Rights, demonstrators sang Negro spirituals as natural support and kinship.
 For example, “We Shall Overcome” and “This Little Light of Mine” were popular.
 Gospel songs are usually composed, but the melodies are taken from improvisational bases in church services.
 Similarly, popular songs are improvised in the tradition of jazz.

 Since the first Martin Luther King Day in 1986, Negro spirituals have been considered pieces of American heritage.
-They are often in the programs of events reminding all of Black History.
-Today, everyone performs Gospel music in the United States.
+They are often in programs and events reminding people of all Black History.
+Today, everyone in the United States performs Gospel music.
 The main issue is improving the African American integrity in singing Negro spirituals and other Christian songs.

 Reference: